The Best Barefoot Chelsea Boots That Don’t Squish Your Toes!

 a side view of a pair of feet standing on concrete wearing PaperKrane barefoot chelsea boots rainbow Skitts

 Shapen Barefoot (EU) – Sizes EU 36-43.
-The Ivy is an extra wide barefoot chelsea boot!
-See my Shapen review for more details.
+The victory is a tall chelsea boot from Shapen See my Shapen review for more details about this brand.
 Use code ANYA5 for 5% off.

 Close up of black leather Vivobarefoot chelsea boots with a chunky flexible outsole new for 2023